 Activities and methodology

-November 2020 to June 2021 – Trial phase: Inclusive, participative and activating methods are prepared for the target groups and tested with test groups in the environment of the participating organisations.
+– Trial phase: Inclusive, participative, and activating methods are prepared for the target groups and tested with test groups in the environment of the participating organisations.
 Conclusions for the further development of the modules and concepts are elaborated.

-July 2021 to October 2021 – Editorial phase: A method kit, a video tutorial and a trainer concept are elaborated.
+– Editorial phase: A method kit, a video tutorial, and a trainer concept are elaborated.

-November 2021 to January 2022 – Implementation and dissemination phase: Multiplier training courses for professionals, trainers and multipliers are run to make the new methods known and to promote their application.
+– Implementation and dissemination phase: Multiplier training courses for professionals, trainers, and multipliers are run to make the new methods known and to promote their application.

-1 concept for training young adults with educational disadvantages or disabilities was developed, tested and disseminated.
+2) Training for Trainers for young adults with educational disadvantages or disabilities:

-1 video tutorial was produced to support the learning and implementation.
+3) Video tutorial to support the learning and implementation: View

 This project has been funded with support from the European Commission.